0ctobat/v2apidoc/source/includes/models/_items.md

 ### Returns
 Returns the item object if the creation succeeds.
-Returns an error if parameters are invalid
+Returns an error if parameters are invalid.